 - OHSU provides professional liability insurance covering interns.
 However, OHSU requires "double coverage".
 Thus, professional liability insurance must also be provided by either the intern or his/her home institution.
 Coverage limits must be at least $1,000,000 per occurrence, and $3,000,000 aggregate.
 The Student Insurance provided through the American Psychological Association meets this requirement, should a trainee's home institution not provide coverage during internship.

 - Interns are required to provide proof of up-to-date vaccinations, and if the full panel required by OHSU is not current, then they will need to update vaccinations at their expense.
 Note, this will either be verified by the student's home university or provided directly to OHSU; details will be provided after the match.
 Current required vaccinations include: Measles, Mumps and Rubella (MMR);Tetanus, Diphtheria, Pertusis (Tdap); and Varicella.
+COVID 19 Vaccination is required for all OHSU badge-holders, or a formal exemption through OHSU must be sought and obtained prior to engaging in any activities.
 Additionally, Hepatitis B and Polio vaccination are encouraged, but not required.
 For more information about required vaccinations, please contact Nicole Valdivia Nava.

 - The trainee's home university must provide proof of the trainee having successfully passed a criminal background screening, in a format requested by OHSU (note, this will be sought after the match, and the program will provide specific instructions on how this is to be verified).
 Note, prior conviction does not necessarily disqualify an applicant.
 As appropriate, a risk assessment will be made that considers the conviction relative to the essential functions as an intern, the time frame in which the offense occurs, and any mitigating circumstances.
 Applicants concerned about potential issues are welcome and encouraged to contact the site early in the application review and selection process.